 This “a-ha” moment made me question where and how this population is represented in Brazilian literature, and by whom.
 While I’ve come across passing mentions of the Japanese community and a handful of minor Japanese-Brazilian characters, I desperately wanted to get my hands on a strong novel with compelling Japanese-Brazilian protagonists, but struggled to find it.
 So I was delighted to discover Nihonjin by Oscar Nakasato.
 In an interview with Nakasato in Brazilian lit mag Rascunho, he reveals a similar frustration led him to write the novel.
 Researching his doctoral dissertation, he was troubled by the way Japanese-Brazilians were represented in literature (or total lack thereof) and decided to write a novel about the Japanese immigrant community in Brazil.

 The book follows three generations of one family in Brazil through windows on major life events, accompanying the family’s proud patriarch, Hideo Inabata, from Kobe to the port of Santos with the first wave of immigrants from Japan.
-We witness their hardships during the years spent laboring alongside Italian immigrants on the coffee plantations, then follow the family to the bustling neighborhood of Liberdade in São Paulo, where new conflicts arise, rooted both within the family and in the community and world around them.
+We are witness to their hardships during the years spent laboring alongside Italian immigrants on the coffee plantations, then follow the family to the bustling neighborhood of Liberdade in São Paulo, where new conflicts arise, rooted both within the family and in the community and world around them.

 Despite the epic-sounding nature of this book, it is only 175 pages long.
 It has no intention of providing grandiose accounts of the history of Japanese immigration (which you can find elsewhere), or detailed explanations for why these people trekked across the globe to a country and landscape so culturally different from their own.
-Instead, through Hideo’s grandson, the book’s narrator and the only unnamed character in the book, the reader is presented with a sort of family album of personal memories and impressions.
+Instead, through Hideo’s grandson, the book’s narrator and the only unnamed character in the book, the reader is presented with a sort of family album of personal memories, feelings and perceptions.
 Family members die, new generations are born, children are disowned, new relationships are forged, and dreams of returning to Japan wither away.

-Nihonjin was the recipient of the first-ever Benvirá prize, awarded by the publisher Saraiva to new, undiscovered Brazilian authors.
+Nihonjin was the recipient of the first-ever Benvirá prize, awarded by the publisher Saraiva to emerging, undiscovered Brazilian authors.
 After winning the Benvirá, it went on to win the Jabuti for best novel.
 Of all the awards in Brazil, the Jabuti seems to be the one most plagued by literati drama.
 Not for the first time, or the last, 2012 was a bit of a weird year for the prize, and Nihonjin got wrapped up in the middle of it.
-The short version of the story is that one of the jurors went rogue and the ensuing kerfuffle brought attention the book otherwise might not have received.
-Unfortunately the side-effect was that some folks questioned its right to be there, when the book, and its very real merits, had nothing to do with the controversy.
+The short version is that one of the jurors went rogue and the ensuing kerfuffle brought attention the book otherwise might not have received.
+Unfortunately one side-effect was that some folks questioned its right to be there, when the book, and its very real merits, had nothing to do with the controversy.

 Oscar Nakasato hails from the southern Brazilian state of Paraná, and is the grandson of Japanese immigrants.
 He has a Masters in Comparative Literature and a PhD in Brazilian Literature and teaches in his home state.
 Several of his short stories have been awarded prizes.
 Nihonjin is his first novel.